 Next time I took note of the time, it was 7:10am.
 I had 20 minutes to get out the door.
 And how the heck did I just spend nearly 45 minutes reading the news anyway!?

 The story only gets worse.
-At the end of this 45 minutes of “suspended animation” I felt bad, disheartened and enervated.
-Too much crap going on the world: war, refugee crises, political turmoil at home and abroad, poor job growth numbers, weakening economy.
+At the end of these 45 minutes of “suspended animation,” I felt bad, disheartened, and enervated.
+Too much crap is going on in the world: war, refugee crises, political turmoil at home and abroad, poor job growth numbers, and a weakening economy.

 I had just spent 45 minutes of my day – and not just any part, but the part that immediately followed my “coming back into consciousness” after sleep – reading stuff that: